Pleasant Valley, Tillamook County, Oregon

 Pleasant Valley is an unincorporated community in Tillamook County, Oregon, United States.
 It is located about seven miles south of Tillamook, on U.S. Route 101.

 The community was probably named for the pleasant surroundings.
-However a local resident who wrote to the compiler of Oregon Geographic Names commented that the place "should have been called Wrangletown because of the disputes and feuds among the residents."
 As of 1993, there was little in the community but a country store.

+Education

+It is in the Tillamook School District 9.

+The county is in the Tillamook Bay Community College district.